Carrier aircraft used during World War II: Carrier aircraft types, functions, and features

 The types of aircraft usually launched from aircraft carriers were fighters, torpedo bombers, and dive-bombers.
 Floatplanes were also launched from some carriers but were typically catapulted from cruisers and battleships.
 Land-based aircraft types were frequently launched from carriers when delivering them to forward bases, such as when Curtiss P-40 Warhawk fighters flew from carriers to newly captured land-bases during the Allied invasion of North Africa.
-Sometimes land-based aircraft were launched from carriers for special operations, such as the USN Doolittle Raid, when B-25 high altitude bombers were launched for a raid on Tokyo.
+Sometimes land-based aircraft were launched from carriers for special operations, such as the USN Doolittle Raid, when B-25s were launched for a raid on Tokyo.
 Some carrier aircraft served in dual roles, such as fighter-bomber and bomber-reconnaissance aircraft.